 - Grapnels Anchors

-It is commonly used by small boats.
-It is also used for wreck reef anchoring or recovering articles at the bottom of the sea.
+Commonly used by small boats.
+Can be used for wreck reef anchoring or recovering articles at the bottom of the sea.

 - Plow or Delta/CQR Anchors

 Best for cruising boaters in weed, grass, sandy, and rocky bottoms.